asiask97/team1-sept-2022/README.md

 * Social Media Integration - for users, social media sign-in could be integrated, allowing the use of a Google or Facebook account to log in to the site.
 Social media share buttons could be added to job posts to allow easy sharing, and with the use of the Twitter API new job posts could be automatically posted to social media channels.
 * Application Management - Since we have profiles for both employees and employers, we could also build functionality to manage the creation and tracking of job applications, providing a central admin interface for employers to screen and select interview candidates.
 * Issues Tackled - the site is focussed on tackling a number of important issues which affect the gender balance of jobs in tech.
 After the site has been in use and user feedback has been collected, these topics could be refined and expanded upon.

-## Search Engine Optimization

-Description of meta-tags and any keyword research

 ## Technologies Used